Coincident/XCOMClassicRemastered/README.md

 # XCOMClassicRemastered
 An OpenXcom mod that rebalances the original features of classic X-COM.
 All existing technologies are situational, and gameplay is more varied.

 A complete rebalance of all the features in the classic game to sharpen the gameplay experience variety.
-Designed for people who want to experience only the original content of the game, without the severe balance problems and with enhanced quality.
+Designed for people who want to experience **only the original content of the game**, without the severe **balance** problems and with enhanced **quality**.
 This mod addresses the blatant balance problems of the original, for example: late-game psionics, the blaster launcher, and the plasma beam’s long range making every interception a cake-walk.

-No new content is added, and no old content is removed.
-There are no new weapons, alien races, crafts or UFOs.
-There’s some recoloring & new graphics for original content to increase the quality, and the LukesExtraUFOs + Terrain Pack for some more battlescape scenario variety.
+**No new content is added**, and no old content is removed.
+There are no new weapons\*, alien races, crafts or UFOs.
+There’s some recoloring & new graphics for original content to increase the quality, and the LukesExtraUFOs + Terrain Pack for some **more battlescape scenario variety**.

-The game is a lot harder - if you want to win the war, be prepared to lose a few battles.
+**The game is a lot harder** - if you want to win the war, be prepared to lose a few battles.
 Each battle is much more important, and has a greater impact on the entire course of the game.
-Each choice you take is much more important, because there is much less margin for error.
+Each choice you take is much more important, because **there is much less margin for error**.
 As a result, each victory is so much more satisfying - you won’t win just because you have 10 über-soldiers with flying armor and imba heavy plasmas (there is no such thing now).

-Make the wrong decisions, and you will lose.
+Make the wrong decisions, and you **will** lose.
-Make the right decisions, and you might win…
+Make the right decisions, and you **might** win…

+\**There’s only one new weapon: the X-COM Launcher that replaces the Blaster Launcher; read more below.*

 ## Weapons
 Regular field weapons consist of 3 classes weapons, with 3 types of weapon each.

-Weapons Types:
+**Weapons Types**:
-Bullets - Cheap and lightweight.
-High rate of fire, but low damage and low accuracy.
+**Bullets** - Cheap and **lightweight.
+High rate of fire**, but low damage and low accuracy.
-Laser -  Moderate price, medium weight.
-Medium rate of fire and damage, but high accuracy.
+**Laser**   - Moderate price, **medium weight**.
+Medium rate of fire and damage, but **high accuracy**.
-Plasma - Expensive and heavy.
-Low rate of fire, but very high damage, and medium accuracy.
+**Plasma**  - Expensive and **heavy**.
+Low rate of fire, but **very high damage**, and medium accuracy.

-Weapon Classes:
+**Weapon Classes**:
-Pistol - Light, small and one-handed; can be quickly drawn from the belt for a last-resort snap-shot.
-Low damage, but fast-firing.
-Overall, it has the best snap-shot at close/medium range, but a weak and low accuracy aimed-shot.
+**Pistol** - Light, small and one-handed; can be **quickly drawn from the belt** for a last-resort snap-shot.
+Low damage, but **fast-firing**.
+Overall, it has the **best snap-shot** at close/medium range, but a weak and low accuracy aimed-shot.
-Rifle - General purpose assault rifle.
-Medium damage; high ammo capacity.
-Auto-shot = highest damage per second of all weapon classes.
+**Rifle** - General purpose assault rifle. **Medium damage**; high ammo capacity. **Auto-shot = highest damage per second** of all weapon classes.
 Decent snap-shot, better than the Cannon, worse than the Pistol.
 Decent aimed-shot; better than the Pistol, worse than the Cannon.
-Cannon - Heavy, slow, and low ammo.
-Very high damage.
-Snap-shot is slow and inaccurate, but has the best aimed-shot of all weapon classes.
+**Cannon** - **Heavy**, slow, and low ammo. **Very high damage**.
+Snap-shot is slow and inaccurate, but has the **best aimed-shot** of all weapon classes.
 Because it is slow, it is best combined with a belt pistol: after an aimed-shot, a fast soldier will not have enough time units for a snap-shot from the cannon, but might have enough from a pistol.

-Other weapons:
+**Other weapons**:
-Auto-Cannon - No aimed-shot, but a better auto-shot than the rifle.
+**Auto-Cannon** - **No aimed-shot**, but a **better auto-shot than the rifle**.
 It is slower than the rifle, but deals more damage per second overall.
 Another obvious advantage is loading it with explosive, or even incendiary ammunition, which is ideal to lighten night missions.
-Rocket Launcher - No snap-shot: combine it with a pistol.
+**Rocket Launcher** - **No snap-shot**: combine it with a pistol.
 The small rocket’s weight was reduced, and its explosion radius was also reduced.
 However, the power was increased; it deals almost the same damage as the large rocket.
-This makes the small rocket a good tactical choice for terror missions: large damage over a small radius means it can kill aliens and avoid collateral damage to civilians.
+This makes the **small rocket a good tactical choice for terror missions**: large damage over a small radius means it can kill aliens and avoid collateral damage to civilians.
-Blaster Launcher - Can be researched, but not used my X-Com.
+**Blaster Launcher** - Can be researched, but not used my X-Com.
 Only aliens have the psi powers to launch guided missiles.
-X-COM Launcher - No snap-shot: combine it with a pistol.
-The X-COM equivalent to the Blaster Launcher, that works like an advanced rocket launcher, and fires in a straight line.
+**X-COM Launcher** - No snap-shot: combine it with a pistol.
+The X-COM equivalent to the Blaster Launcher, that works like an **advanced rocket launcher**, and fires in a straight line.
 It features small (tactical), large, and explosive bombs, just like the Rocket Launcher, but deals much more damage over a larger radius.
 Cannot destroy UFO hulls.
-High Explosive - Damage and weight increased.
+**High Explosive** - Damage and weight increased.
 Deadly, but takes a strong soldier to throw.
-Fusion Charge - Elerium version of the High Explosive.
+**Fusion Charge** - Elerium version of the High Explosive.
 Even more deadly, and heavy.
-The only piece of equipment that can destroy UFO hulls.
+The only piece of equipment that **can destroy UFO hulls**.

-Summary:
+**Summary**:
-Heavy Plasma is no longer overpowered.
-It is the best long-range sniping weapon, but has no auto-shot; so it is out-classed by the Plasma Rifle in short-range.
-It is also heavy and slow, and is out-classed by the Plasma Pistol for reaction fire.
+**Heavy Plasma** is no longer overpowered.
+It is the best long-range sniping weapon, but has **no auto-shot**; so it is out-classed by the Plasma Rifle in short-range.
+It is also **heavy and slow**, and is out-classed by the Plasma Pistol for reaction fire.
 You can no longer equip a rookie with Power Armor and Plasma Cannon (X-COM armors now have a weight penalty too).
-Also, all plasma weapons have low ammo, so reloading in the middle of a fight is common.
+Also, all **plasma weapons have low ammo**, so reloading in the middle of a fight is common.
-Laser weapons have medium weight and power, but very high accuracy; making them excellent to train rookies, and still be able to deal with weaker aliens (sectoids, floaters, and cyberdisks + sectopods whose electronics are sensitive to laser fire).
+**Laser weapons** have medium weight and power, but **very high accuracy**; making them excellent to train rookies, and still be able to deal with weaker aliens (sectoids, floaters, and cyberdisks + sectopods whose electronics are sensitive to laser fire).
-Bullet weapons have high ammo, are cheap, very light and easy to use even by very weak rookies (20ish strength).
-The low damage also makes them a safe choice for psi-weak soldiers; even the Personal Armor can resist most bullet friendly-fire.
+**Bullet weapons have high ammo**, are cheap, very **light** and easy to use even by very weak rookies (20ish strength).
+The low damage also makes them a **safe choice for psi-weak soldiers**; even the Personal Armor can resist most bullet friendly-fire.

 ## Armor
-Regular tanks (Cannon, Rocket, and Laser) have the highest armor in the front and back of the vehicle.
-However, the right and left sides are the most vulnerable (exposed tracks).
+**Regular tanks** (Cannon, Rocket, and Laser) have the highest armor in the front and back of the vehicle.
+However, the **right and left sides are the most vulnerable** (exposed tracks).
-Hovertanks (Plasma, Blaster) have high armor from all sides, except the that the back is weaker (hover engine).
-Also, they are built like the alien’s Cyberdisk, so they are also vulnerable to laser fire.
+**Hovertanks** (Plasma, Blaster) have high armor from all sides, except the that the **back is weaker** (hover engine).
+Also, they are built like the alien’s Cyberdisk, so they are also **vulnerable to laser** fire.
 Be careful with friendly-fire and enemy Cyberdisks and Sectopods, which also fire powerful lasers.
 The Blaster Hovertank fires in a straight line.

 Human-worn X-COM armors are all weaker on the back side, and have a weight penalty.
-Personal Armor offers medium protection, but is lightweight and cheap to produce.
+**Personal Armor** offers medium protection, but is **lightweight and cheap** to produce.
-Power Armor offers maximum protection, but is quite heavy and expensive (elerium).
+**Power Armor** offers **maximum protection**, but is quite heavy and expensive (elerium).
-Flying Armor offers high protection (lower than the Power Armor), and is even more expensive, but allows your soldiers to fly across the battlescape.
+**Flying Armor** offers high protection (lower than the Power Armor), and is even more **expensive**, but **allows your soldiers to fly** across the battlescape.

 ## Aliens
-Floaters were not changed, they are still the easiest race to fight against, although the Reaper terror unit is now faster and can travel greater distances without triggering reaction fire.
+**Floaters** were not changed, they are still the **easiest race** to fight against, although the **Reaper** terror unit is now faster and can travel greater distances without triggering reaction fire.
-Sectoids were also not changed, they are relatively easy, although Sectoids from larger UFOs will have psionic powers.
-Cyberdiscs fire the most powerful laser in the game, but are vulnerable to laser fire themselves.
+**Sectoids** were also not changed, they are relatively easy, although Sectoids from larger UFOs will have **some psionic powers**. **Cyberdiscs** fire the most **powerful laser** in the game, but are **vulnerable to laser** fire themselves.
-Snakeman were improved to become medium-difficulty foes: they are now the fastest non-terror aliens, with very high TUs and reactions.
-They are still easy to kill even with lasers.
-Chrysalids were not changed, and remain the most frightening alien in the game.
+**Snakemen** were improved to become medium-difficulty foes: they are now the fastest non-terror aliens, with very **high TUs and reactions**.
+They are still easy to kill even with lasers. **Chrysalids** were not changed, and remain the **most frightening alien in the game**.
-Mutons were greatly improved: they have higher resist to bullets, lasers, explosions, and even plasma.
-They are now the hardest unit to kill after the Sectopod, to remind you of their TFTD counterpart: the Lobstermen.
+**Mutons** were greatly improved: they have **higher resist** to bullets, lasers, explosions, and even plasma.
+They are now the **hardest unit to kill** after the Sectopod, to remind you of their TFTD counterpart: the Lobstermen.
 They can only be killed by high-damage weapons, such as plasma and fusions bombs, and it may require several Heavy Plasma shots to bring a Muton down.
-However, they are slower and have lower reactions, and are vulnerable to psionics, incendiary ammo and acid (mind-controlling a Celatid is a good way to kill them).
-Celatids were not changed, and still have the highest damage acid projectile in the game.
-Silacoids are now faster and can travel greater distances without triggering reaction fire.
+However, they are **slower** and have **lower reactions**, and are vulnerable to psionics, incendiary ammo and acid (mind-controlling a Celatid is a good way to kill them). **Celatids** were not changed, and still have the **highest damage acid** projectile in the game. **Silacoids** are now faster and can travel greater distances without triggering reaction fire.
-Ethereals were not changed, they are still mid-range soldiers with high psionic powers.
-Sectopods’ armor was slightly reduced, but they are still the hardest unit to kill: use lasers.
+**Ethereals** were not changed, they are still mid-range soldiers with **high psionic powers**. **Sectopods**’ armor was slightly reduced, but they are still the **hardest unit to kill**: use lasers.